 Meanwhile, while we wait, a few further Hitchman notes:

 He had a poor season the following year.
-The jaw hadn’t heal as it should have, got infected, and (as Victor Jones explained in The Daily Boston Globe) “this poison running through his system is what has been responsible for his mediocre play.”
+The jaw hadn’t healed as it should have, got infected, and (as Victor Jones explained in The Daily Boston Globe) “this poison running through his system is what has been responsible for his mediocre play.”
+Another report mentioned the unhappy effects of “the puss [sic] in his teeth roots.”

 • Hitchman resigned the captaincy ahead of the 1931-32 season.
-He’d tried to do it a year earlier, during that off season of his, but Art Ross wouldn’t let him.
-Not sure how much he was going to play, or at what level, he was insisting now.
+He’d tried to do it a year earlier, during that off-season of his, but Art Ross wouldn’t let him.
+Not sure how much he was going to play, or at what level, Hitchman was insisting now.
 This was the year, too, that NHL president Frank Calder made it clear that no longer would managers (looking at you Messrs.
 Ross and Smythe) be permitted to talk to referees during games, only captains would be able to remonstrate.
-Ross had appointed Cleghorn and then Hitchman; this time, he decided to let the players to elect a successor.
+Ross had appointed Cleghorn and then Hitchman as his captains; this time, he decided to let the players to elect a successor.
 Hitchman nominated another defenceman, George Owen, and Eddie Shore seconded that, and so it was.
 Ross said he was so pleased by this that he vowed that all his future captains would be chosen democratically rather than be handpicked by him.

 • A 1929 rumour had him going to the Montreal (along with $50,000) in exchange for Howie Morenz.
 Canadiens manager Cecil Hart was quick to douse that one.
 “Put this down,” he said, Morenz won’t be sold to anybody.
 He will finish his professional hockey career where he started it, with the Canadiens.”
 That would prove to be true, strictly speaking: after a short odyssey that took him to Chicago and New York, Morenz did of course return to Montreal, where he died a Canadien in March of 1937.